melissaly/PDT_assessment/README.md

 When the file reader reaches the end of the file, the file is removed from the array and the program continues with each of the other files until all files are removed from the array.

 This program uses Python because it is easy to read and understand.
 Although space and time complexity are considered, overall latency was not so Python's main drawback, its speed, was not a significant negative.
 In addition, since no binary files are to be submitted, a Java or C++ program would have to be compiled after submission anyway so there are fewer benefits of using a compiled language as opposed to an interpreter language.

+### Line by Line
+There are two arrays of note: one of the actual input files, and one of the next words in each of the files.
+The index of the words should match the index of the file it came from.

+The algorithm begins with initializing the array where the words are stored by taking the first line from each file.
+Then it finds the the lowest string and checks if it should be written.

+If it is a new line or matches the previous word, that word is skipped.
+The duplicates should always be caught this way because they are sorted.
+New lines are lower lexicographically so they will be picked out until a valid string is in the array.

+Once an appropriate word is found, the word is written to the output file.
+The file that had that word moves on to the next line which is written back into the array.

+If the file has reached its end (marked by an empty string) then that file is closed and the word in the array representing that file is removed.

+The process then repeats.
+The lowest string is found, written, and the file that the word came from moves onto the next line.

 ## Time and Space Complexity
 Let *n* be the number of files and *m* be the average number of lines per file.